 - Explore your template guide for more options.

 If you have coding knowledge, you can add custom code to CSS to remove the hyphens.
 Please note that this is an advanced modification.
 Like all custom code, this isn't guaranteed to work and could interfere with your site's design.

 This topic has come up in our Squarespace Forum, and you can view the post here for more information and example code.

 Note: Custom code modifications fall outside the scope of our support.
 This means that we’re unable to help further with setup or troubleshooting.
 Additionally, with a code-based solution, we can’t guarantee its functionality or full compatibility with Squarespace.
 This includes how it functions with our responsive design, particularly its appearance on mobile devices, and if it functions on all templates.
 Custom code can also cause display issues with future updates to our platform.
 While we can't help further, there are many resources that can point you in the right direction:

 My text isn't hyphenating

-If this happens, either add a hyphen and space manually or follow the suggestions above for optimizing your text and widening the container.
+If this happens, either add a hyphen and space manually or follow the suggestions above for optimizing your text, replacing it, or widening the container.